-What does a Shadow Puppeteer do?
+What is a Shadow Puppeteer?

 A Shadow Puppeteer is a unique and specialized role in the world of performing arts and, by extension, filmmaking.
 This professional is skilled in the ancient art of shadow play, where they manipulate puppets between a source of light and a translucent screen to create the illusion of moving images.
 In the context of film, a shadow puppeteer might be employed to create certain visual effects, tell a story, or provide an interlude that is stylistically different from the rest of the production.